 Non-bioactive is not only incapable of stimulating TSH receptors on the thyroid, but it also can’t stimulate TSH receptors on the pituitary gland that it uses to adjust TSH levels.
 This was discovered in the early 2000s.
 It is called the TSH ultrashort feedback loop.
 Most people see this feedback loop as TSH-suppressive, but it can also inflate TSH by the same logic and mechanism.

-Because the pituitary can’t sense enough bioactive TSH floating around, it is secreting more TSH than it normally would.
+This happens because the pituitary can’t sense enough bioactive TSH floating around.
+Therefore, it is secreting more TSH than it normally would.

 Test again when FT4 is significantly higher and see whether TSH is abnormally low or if the TSH-FT4 relationship has significantly changed.